Stuart-Mouse/Stuart-Mouse.github.io/Game/notes.md

 Tilemaps:
     simplify collision detection and rendering
     add spike collision type for tiles

-    probabyl not actually worth it to strip out all teh rotation and scaling functionality, so instead we will just prevent it changing rotation and scaling in the editor and design other things around not being able to do that

     add tilemap wrapping within a frame
     allow separate frames for cutoff and wrapping so that we can wrap a large tilemap in a small frame